 - There is a risk of low accountability with freelancers.
 If a freelancer gets seriously ill, meets an accident, decides to get away from it all for any personal reason, or had a grave argument or disagreement with you—and as such decides to cut the line of communication with you—all that you have invested in your app development project will be wasted.
 You’ll be back to zero, both in time and money, without accountability.

-Pros and cons of working with software companies in your country
+Pros and cons of working with software development companies in your country

-- The IT firm’s physical office is accessible.
+- The software development company's physical office is accessible.

-- A local IT company will have a better understanding of the culture you’re accustomed with than foreign IT firms.
+- A local company will have a better understanding of the culture you’re accustomed with than a foreign company.

 - Accountability is high, as you will always be subject to local regulations.